manala/ansible-roles/README.md

 ### Auto-checkout of required repositories

-The `elao_git_repositories` key is a "special one", it's designed to allow automatic checkout of specified repositories:
+The `manala_git_repositories` key is a "special one", it's designed to allow automatic checkout of specified repositories:

 #### Variables